dbertella/conf-sketches/jsday-2016/keynote-day-2.md

 **November 2015 Beta, extensions and open sourced** Really lot of issues, and some great PRs.

-Try to be transparent as possible, may interation plan, and a roadmap that cover next 6 months.
+Try to be transparent as possible, may integration plan, and a roadmap that cover next 6 months.
 Questions on stack overflow
 Issue on github